ruiminpiao/portfolio-template/docs/project-brief.md

 ## Reflection Questions

 ### What excites you most about this project?
+Discovering new things about coding and being able to create an online site that might be able to help other designers.

 ### What challenges do you anticipate?
+Probably how the CSS and the JavaScript will work during the process, and also after it.

 ### How does this project connect to your learning goals?
+Not only is this a great way to develop my skills related to coding, but also, it will help for me to finally create a place where I will be able to post my very own graphic design portfolio on the internet.

 ---